- King Solomon's

 The Court is of the unanimous opinion that the facts and legal arguments are adequately presented in the briefs and record and the decisional process would not be significantly aided by oral argument.
-Therefore, this case is ordered submitted without oral argument on Thursday, March 6, 2014, in Pasadena, California.
+Therefore, this case is ordered submitted without oral argument.
 Fed.
 R. App.
 P. 34(a)(2).

 Gillies v.
 JPMorgan Chase (Gillies 3)

 9th Cir.
 Case No. 13-55296 (Dist.
 Court Case No. CV12-10394 GW)